ksoutherland1/wind/README.md

 Link to deployed site: https://creative-gelato-0c8677.netlify.app

-This project is a simple app that provides wind-speed data for five Hood River
+This project is a simple app that provides wind-speed data for five Hood River locations.
+Wind-sports are incredibly popular in the area, and most locals depend upon relatively ancient apps.
+Having a Gorge-specific app appears to be both logical and helpful.

 ## Technologies Used